 The SERVOPACK will be in the following state if the HWBB function operates.
 If the /HWBB1 or /HWBB2 signal is OFF, the HWBB function will operate and the SERVOPACK will enter a hard wire baseblock (HWBB) state.

-The HWBB function operates after the servomotor power is turned OFF.
+The HWBB function operates while the servomotor power is ON.